-If the child's worker determines that the child is in need of clothing at the time of placement the worker will issue an initial clothing allowance to the kinship/relative or resource caregiver or directly to a vendor for the purchase of clothing.
+If the child's worker determines that the child needs clothing at the time of placement the worker will issue an initial clothing allowance to the kinship/relative caregiver or resource parent or directly to a vendor for the purchase of clothing.
 The caregiver must use these funds to purchase clothing and other personal items for the child.
-At no time may a caregiver keep a child's clothes or personal items when the child leaves the home for any reason.

-Kinship/relative and resource caregivers shall maintain a basic wardrobe for each child placed in their home.
+A caregiver may not keep a child's clothes or personal items when the child leaves the home for any reason.
+Kinship/relative caregivers and resource parents s h a 11 maintain a basic wardrobe for each child placed in their home.
 The child's clothing and other personal items are considered the child's personal property and must accompany the child when the child is moved from the home.
 "Personal items" are not to be considered the same as "personal necessities", such as soap, shampoo, deodorant, feminine hygiene products, make-up, etc. See Foster Care Policy, Section 3.3 Initial Clothing Assessment and Allowance.